Eschatologue/CM_wiki/docs/option/class-options/sorcerer-metamagic/hb.md

 When you cast a spell that forces a Intelligence or a Charisma :d20-save: saving throw, you can spend 2 Sorcery Point(s) and change the spell's :d20-save: saving throw to target the other Ability Score instead.

-This Metamagic only changes the initial :d20-save: saving throw.
+This Metamagic only changes the initial save.
 Any subsequent :d20-save: Saving Throws target the original Ability Score.

 ---

 ### Imbued Spell

-**Cost:** 2 - 10 Sorcery Point(s)
+**Cost:** 1 - 10 Sorcery Point(s)

 When you cast a spell that has a range of self, you can spend Sorcery Point(s) equal to 1 + the level of the spell to instead cast it with a range of touch, targeting a willing creature.